filakhtov/gentoo-use-docs/media-libs/libsndfile.md

 This flag can be safely disabled.

 ### minimal
 This flag does nothing if enabled.
-When disabled, pass the `--enable-external-libs` option to the configure script.
-Enable optional linking against the `libogg`, `libFLAC` and `libvorbis` libraries if they are available in the target system to support Ogg, FLAC and Vorbis audio formats accordingly.
+When disabled, pass the `--enable-external-libs` and `--enable-mpeg` options to the configure script.
+Enable optional linking against the `libogg`, `libFLAC`, `libvorbis`, `LAME` and `mpg123` libraries if they are available in the target system to support Ogg, FLAC, Vorbis and MPEG (MP3) audio formats accordingly.

 It is safe to disable the flag.